SilksongHypeboi/Runeterra/docs/Creatures/Demons/Azakana.md

 ![[AzakanaMasks.png]]

-Although their physical forms can be weakened to the point that they become practically harmless, Azakana cannot be destroyed or banished without the use of a Spirit Weapon or [[Petricite]].
+Although their physical forms can be weakened to the point that they become practically harmless, Azakana cannot be destroyed or banished without the use of a Spirit magic or [[Petricite]].